 He that findeth his life shall lose it: and he that loseth his life for my sake shall find it.Matthew 10:37-39

 In a small way, I have come to understand what Christ says here.
-He expects us to be willing to give up everything–our possessions, our traditions, even our family and friends if necessary–if it does not bring us closer to Him if we are to be worth of Him and all that He has.
+He expects us to be willing to give up everything–our possessions, our traditions, even our family and friends if necessary–if it does not bring us closer to Him.
+If we want to be worthy of Him and all that He has, this is what it costs.

 Flee Babylon Now